AP-CSPrinciples/CSP-using_Python/docs/_sources/Python/PyGame.md.txt

 ✅ **Use PyGame when...**

-— if you want:
+— You want:
   - smoother animation
   - images
   - sound
   - interactivity